-Google also offered the Chromecast Audio.
-Unlike the other three Chromecasts, it doens't support video, instead Audio lets you wirelessly "cast" to speakers and connects via a 3.5mm connection, although this version isn't widely available - mostly because audio casting is widely supported by smart speakers directly, without the need for a dongle.
+Google also offered the Chromecast Audio in the past.
+Unlike the other Chromecast models, it doens't support video, instead Audio lets you wirelessly "cast" to speakers and connects via 3.5mm, although this version isn't widely available - mostly because audio casting is now widely supported by smart speakers directly, without the need for a dongle.

 How does Chromecast work?

 The important thing to realise about casting is that it isn't about sending the content from your phone to the Chromecast.
 In the vast majority of cases, all you're doing is using your phone to tell the Chromecast device what content to play by pointing it at the source.
 Chromecast then uses its own connection to retrieve that stream in the best quality it can.